-SGT Durrell Tidwell - Was born in New Mexico and served with the 200th Coast Artillery Regiment in the Philippines at the outbreak of WW2.
-He died on 30 July 1942 at POW Camp Cabanatuan and after the war was reburied as an Unknown at the Manila American Cemetery.
+SGT Durrell Tidwell - born in New Mexico and served with the 200th Coast Artillery Regiment.
+Currently buried as an Unknown at the Manila American Cemetery

 John Bear: 0:01